redis/redis-doc/topics/indexes.md

 instead, so that the Lua script will atomically get the old count and re-add the item with incremented score.

-So the result will be that, every time an user searches for `banana` we'll get our entry updated.
+So the result will be that, every time a user searches for `banana` we'll get our entry updated.

 There is more: our goal is to just have items searched very frequently.